Garmelon/PFERD/DEV.md

 ## Releasing a new version

+This section describes the steps required to release a new version of PFERD.
+Usually, they don't need to performed manually and `scripts/bump-version` can be used instead.

 1. Update the version number in `PFERD/version.py`
 2. Update `CHANGELOG.md`
 3. Commit changes to `master` with message `Bump version to <version>` (e. g. `Bump version to 3.2.5`)